-For years, taking photos in the sun received negative reactions, and on that day, those feelings remained the same.
-As a beauty queen, photographs were always taken and featured in local newspapers and rather than enjoy seeing them, one pined over the fact that this particular photos looked ugly.
-This statement itself may seem superficial and even shallow, but sometimes opinions makes things seem that way.
+For years, taking photos in the sun received adverse reactions, and on that day, those feelings remained the same.
+As a beauty queen, photographs were always taken and featured in local newspapers and rather than enjoy seeing them, one pined over the fact that this particular photo looked ugly.
+This statement itself may seem superficial and even shallow, but sometimes opinions make things seem that way.

 Pondering on that last point, one begs to state that, the previous sentence holds the answer to the unasked question about the main issue with the image in the first place.
 To elaborate further, had it been placed in childhood photo albums, fuss about it would have been minimal but publication in a major newspaper for millions of people to see garnered self-consciousness and worry over how others would receive it, especially those who were strangers and vice versa.